lqh770205-dev/Pixels-to-Predictions-DL-Vision-Challenge-7123/README.md

 | **`final_project.ipynb`** | Main code: training + inference → `submission.csv`. |
 | **`README.md`** | How to install deps, point `ADAPTER_DIR`, and rerun inference (this file). |

-That is enough for someone to load your weights and reproduce **`submission.csv`** without your full repo clone.

 **Nice to include (small, helps graders):** `requirements.txt` — keeps `pip install -r requirements.txt` aligned with what you used (PyTorch still installed separately; see **Environment & dependencies** below).